MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

 description: "This article gives step-by-step instructions for changing the update channel for Office 365 ProPlus."
 ---

-# Change the Office 365 ProPlus update channel for devices in your organization
+# Change the Microsoft 365 Apps update channel for devices in your organization

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).